Rediscovering Old Burton Extra

 After being marketed, the beers began to enter phases of exponential growth.
 Interestingly, Burton Old saw much more success than Old Burton Extra, as it had an alcohol content of 8.3 percent.
 Despite this, Buron Extra eventually gained quite a bit of traction as it began to be popular with the locals.

-See also Exploring the Revolutionary CDA
+See also Uncovering the Guinness Widget

 Brewing Process